-A degenerative joint condition affecting the weight-bearing joints such as the hips, knees and ankles as well as the hands and spine.
+Osteoarthritis is a degenerative joint condition affecting the weight-bearing joints such as the hips, knees and ankles as well as the hands and spine.
 In the initial stages pain occurs in the joints during and after activity, but as the condition progresses pain may be experienced from minimal movement or during rest.

-An auto-immune disease causing chronic inflammation of the joints.
+Rheumatoid arthritis is an auto-immune disease causing chronic inflammation of the joints.
 It most commonly affects the hand joints and can lead to deformities of the hands.

-A condition whereby there is a progressive loss of bone density and decrease in the strength of the skeleton with a resultant risk of fracture.
+Osteoporosis is a condition whereby there is a progressive loss of bone density and decrease in the strength of the skeleton with a resultant risk of fracture.

-AIHW Arthritis and musculoskeletal conditions publications
+AIHW arthritis and musculoskeletal conditions publications

 Contact the National Centre for Monitoring Arthritis and Musculoskeletal Conditions